Joystream/joystream/testnets/acropolis/storage-module/staking.md

 - `FixedRewardPeriod`: Map of tranche identifier to Optional BlockNumber
 - `UnbondingPeriod`: Map of tranche identifier to Optional BlockNumber
 - `EntryRequestFee`: Map of tranche identifier to Optional Fee Amount
+- `DataObjectTypeId`: The `DataObjectType` for which this tranche is created.

 Tranche identifier starts at 0.
 So if TrancheCount = 4, the identifiers of the created tranches are 0, 1, 2, and 3.

+**Note:** Currently, tranches are not limited in size.
+When good tooling for monitoring and creating tranches is available, the intend is to limit tranches in size, and add new ones before storage space runs out.

 ## Events
 Each event has payload as sublist